lexibank/tlopo/out/vol1/chapter7.md

-Fijian i-kaso 'outrigger boom' (zero for &ast;i irregular) has sometimes been included in this set, but probably belongs to a separate set, along with such forms as Mota gaso 'rafter', Lau ʔato 'rafter', which derive from a well-established etymon PMP &ast;kasaw, POc &ast;kaso 'rafter' ([Ch.3, §3.4](chapter3.md#s-3-4)).
-However, the comparison with Lau ato 'outrigger boom' suggests that POc &ast;kaso probably had the general meaning 'connecting beam or brace', and as well as denoting crossbeams in a house may have been used as a synonym of &ast;kiajo.
+Fijian _i-kaso_ 'outrigger boom' (zero for _&ast;i_ irregular) has sometimes been included in this set, but probably belongs to a separate set, along with such forms as Mota gaso 'rafter', Lau _ʔato_ 'rafter', which derive from a well-established etymon PMP &ast;kasaw, POc _&ast;kaso_ 'rafter' ([Ch.3, §3.4](chapter3.md#s-3-4)).
+However, the comparison with Lau ato 'outrigger boom' suggests that POc &ast;kaso probably had the general meaning 'connecting beam or brace', and as well as denoting crossbeams in a house may have been used as a synonym of _&ast;kiajo_.

 <a id="p-193"></a>